-- 3.7.
+3.7.
 In terms of staff resources, there is a small team of officers in the Council's Strategic Planning Section dedicated to Replacement LDP preparation.
-In addition a range of other officers in that section as well as in other Service Areas will also be involved in various aspects of Replacement Plan formulation including ISA and SEA. - 3.8.
-If necessary, to supplement its own resources, the Council may employ consultants to undertake appropriate work and advise on the Integrated Sustainability Appraisal and Strategic Environmental Assessment of the Replacement Plan.
+In addition a range of other officers in that section as well as in other Service Areas will also be involved in various aspects of Replacement Plan formulation including ISA and SEA.